bitquery/streaming-data-platform-docs/docs/graphql/filters.md

 }
 ```

-> Note: This currently works for chains on EAP.
+> Note: This currently works only for chains on EAP.

 ### Passing Each Criterion as a Filter